erikaduan/introductory_maths/tutorials/algebra-introduction.md

 > **Summary**
 >
-> This tutorial revises basic algebra concepts and illustrates some
+> This tutorial introduces basic algebra concepts and illustrates some
 > algebraic tricks, such as factorisation and working with inequalities,
 > that are useful for solving mathematical problems related to calculus
-> and statistical mathematics.
+> and statistical mathematics in later tutorials.

 </div>